top of page

 In 2014, because of increased exposure to equities, we undertook a comprehensive examination of the way we calculate the rate of return on investments.
 We have adopted a model which includes interest and dividend income received plus realized and unrealized gains (or losses).
 To ensure consistency over time, we will measure portfolio returns over a five‐year period.

 Also, we withhold (from the rate of return available for disbursement) that component which is equivalent to annual inflation as measured by the Canadian Consumer Price Index.
 This will protect the purchasing power of each fund [link to Our Funds content] over the long term.
-For 2018, this works out to a disbursement rate of five percent for granting, which we believe is conservative and hopefully sustainable.
+For 2018, this worked out to a disbursement rate of five percent for granting, which we believe is conservative and hopefully sustainable.
 This is well above our statutory minimum of 3.5% of assets.